 The use of other Cipher Suites is OPTIONAL for LWM2M.

+This security mode is appropriate for LWM2M deployments where there is an existing trust relationship between the LWM2M Server and Client.
+The same Public Keys (or hashed IDs of these keys) need to be generated, and installed on the Client and Server.
+When using a Bootstrap Server, this security mode requires a 3-way trust relationship between the Bootstrap Server, LWM2M Server(s) and LWM2M Client(s).

-8.1.3 X.509 Certificates
+X.509 Certificates

 If an LWM2M server supports X.509 Certificate mode it MUST support the Cipher Suites below: